DineshRai/timecleaner/README.md

 -time_steps_look_ahead - the number of time steps you want to predict ahead (eg if you want predict stock prices 3 hours ahead in hourly data, select 3)

--interprolation_direction - either 'forwards' or 'backwards'
+-interpolation_direction - either 'forwards' or 'backwards'